-Crittall Windows spans three centuries, and their story began when Frances Berrington Crittall arrived in Braintree and bought Bank Street ironmongery.
+Crittall Windows spans three centuries, and their story began when Frances Berrington Crittall arrived in Braintree and bought Bank Street ironmongery in 1849 to start the business from the ironmongers shop.
 Following many major developments and investment, the Crittall Windows of today has emerged; a global business whose name is synonymous with the best in steel windows.

 The first steel windows were manufactured by Francis Henry Crittall, who took over the business from his brother in 1884.
 The Crittall Manufacturing Company Limited was incorporated some years later followed by the building of the Manor Street Works.